Invergordon Destination Training 02-04-2026

 4

-This is the longest section of the day — and the one that sets the entire tone.
-Six voices, one seamless journey.
-From the port gates to the shores of Loch Ness, this section takes guests through the Black Isle, past Beauly, deep into the Highlands, and delivers them to one of the most dramatic castle ruins in Scotland.
+This section sets the entire tone of the day.
+Five voices, one seamless journey north.
+From the port gates to the doors of one of Scotland's most celebrated distilleries, this section grounds guests in the Highland landscape, the whisky story, and the identity of this remarkable coastline.
 Every handover must feel natural.
 Every story must build on the last.

 The Welcome

 Warm, confident, professional.
 Introduce yourself, the coach, the driver.
-Tell guests what the day holds — Urquhart Castle, a Loch Ness cruise, Inverness free time, and a return through the Highlands.
+Tell guests what the day holds — Glenmorangie Distillery, Dunrobin Castle, Dornoch, and a return through the Highland landscape.
 Set the tone: this is a day to remember.

 Safety Briefing